 Bus: A cheaper way to travel by road, you may well have to change at the central bus station to get to your final location so be sure to check your route before you set off!

 Dubai is all about living a glamorous life which means it's not a cheap place to visit, so you'll have a hard time finding any bargains on hotels here.
-Search for the best deal you can find on a four or five star hotel and just jump in wholeheartedly to the glitz and glamour - just go for a shorter trip to save money!
-Look out for events in 2013 and 2014 like the Dubai Shopping Festival and Summer Surprises as they can make your holiday more memorable, but be warned as they will also push up prices.
+Search for the best deal you can find on a four or five star hotel and wholeheartedly embrace the glitz and glamour - just go for a shorter trip to save money!
+Look out for events in 2018 like the Dubai Shopping Festival and Summer Surprises as they can make your holiday more memorable, but be warned as they will also push up flight and hotel prices.

-If there's one thing you must do in Dubai then it's shopping - so get practising your haggling!
+If there's one thing you must do in Dubai, it's to go shopping - so start practising your haggling!
 Look out for the traditional marketplaces, called souks, where you will find everything from gold and jewellery to souvenirs, clothes and home furnishings!
 And you should also visit at least one of the malls, which are built on a larger scale here than anywhere else.
-Expect theme parks, aquariums and other attractions besides the shops.
+At centres like Dubai Mall and Mall of the Emirates, you can expect theme parks, aquariums and many other attractions besides the hundreds of shops.

-Don't overlook visiting some of the older part of the city too.
+Don't overlook visiting some of the older parts of the city, too.
 You can get to know the old Dubai at the Dubai Museum, or head out to the beach or the popular Creek!
 Make a desert trip for a really magical experience, but don't count on any golfers in the family hanging about with you as there are some world class courses here!

 While you might not immediately associate Dubai with beach holidays, if you're visiting during winter, it can be a great time to hit the sand!
 Jumeirah Beach is the most popular, while many hotels have their own private stretches of sand or, failing that, pools.